kukushi/PasteURL/README.md

 ## Features

-When pasting, automatically converting URL to markdown style link.
+A markdown inline-style link will be generated when pasting a URL into markdown file.

-For example, you have the below URL in your clipboard:
+For example, you copied the below URL:

     https://code.visualstudio.com

-When pasting with `Paste URL`, you will get
+When pasting with `Paste URL`, you will get:

     [Visual Studio Code - Code Editing.
 Redefined](https://code.visualstudio.com)